Deep Learning for Electricity Price Forecasting: A Review of Day-Ahead, Intraday, and Balancing Electricity Markets: Trends in Electricity Price Forecasting

 \paragraph{Preference for multi-timestep heads} Because day-ahead markets require forecasts for all delivery times of the next day, most deep learning models adopt {multi-head designs}.
 As shown in Table~\ref{table_ablation}, the dominant head type is {SMP} (single-country, multi-timestep, point forecasting)~\cite{dl3,dl4,dl5,dl16,dl19}.
 In more advanced settings, models extend this formulation to {MMP}, {SMM}, or MMM heads, enabling simultaneous forecasting across multiple countries and/or multiple quantiles~\cite{dl22,dl36,dl37,dl0}.

 \paragraph{Shift from pointwise to probabilistic setting} Another notable trend is the gradual transition from pointwise objectives toward probabilistic forecasting.
 Prior to 2022, most studies optimized pointwise losses such as MAE or MSE~\cite{dl1,dl3,dl16,dl19}.
-After 2023, however, an increasing number of works adopted distributional or quantile-based losses to better capture uncertainty in day-ahead prices~\cite{dl34,dl52,dl47,dl78}.
+After 2023, however, an number of works adopted probabilistic losses to better capture uncertainty in day-ahead prices~\cite{dl34,dl52,dl47,dl78}.
 This shift reflects growing recognition that point forecasts alone are insufficient for risk-aware decision making, especially under high renewable penetration and volatile market conditions.